TimAnthonyAlexander/north/docs/implementation.md

 Creating and using plans:

-1. **Pre-Planning Dialog** (REQUIRED):
+1. **Pre-Planning Dialog** (REQUIRED - MULTI-TURN):
-   - Before calling `plan_create`, LLM MUST ask at least one clarifying question
+   - Before calling `plan_create`, LLM MUST follow this workflow across SEPARATE turns:
+   - **Turn 1**: Use read tools to gather context, then ask numbered questions (1-n).
+STOP - do not call plan_create.
+Wait for user response.
+   - **Turn 2**: After user answers questions, THEN call `plan_create`
+   - The model must NEVER call plan_create in the same turn as asking questions
-   - This ensures the plan is based on user requirements, not assumptions
+   - This ensures the user has a chance to clarify requirements before any plan is created
-   - Tool description enforces this requirement

 2. **Plan Creation** (in Plan or Agent mode):
    - After gathering requirements, LLM calls `plan_create` with detailed plan text